 The title of the exhibition references Sojourner Truth’s “Ain’t I a Woman?” speech which was delivered in 1851 at the Women’s Rights Convention in Ohio.
 Through her work, Karen platforms the role enslaved women of the Caribbean played in resistance, both in known rebellions but also through everyday acts of subversion.
-Taking centre stage is the figure of Queen Nanny, leader of the Windward Maroons who, in the 18th century, fought against British colonisers.
-Also present is the folkloric trickster spider Anansi that survived the passage of slavery.
+Taking centre stage in this body of work is the figure of Queen Nanny, leader of the Windward Maroons who, in the 18th century, fought against British colonisers.
+Also present is the folkloric trickster spider Anansi, the tale of which survived the passage of slavery.

-Karen has chosen hessian sacking for this project, known for its strength and durability.
+For multiple works within the exhibition, Karen has utilised hessian sacking, known for its strength and durability.
 The material alludes to shipping and commercial exchange and also acts as a metaphor for the womb and its commodification.
-She has applied a range of processes including branding, hand stitching with animal suture thread, screen-printing, dyeing them with tea and coffee and embellishing them with cowrie shells.
+To transform the materials, Karen has applied a range of processes including branding, hand stitching with animal suture thread, screen-printing, dyeing them with tea and coffee and embellishing them with cowrie shells.

-Ar’n’t I a Woman! has been created in the spirit of the women who used their strength and ingenuity to survive adversity and oppression.
-Drawing parallels with issues facing women today, Karen celebrates this ingenuity and vitality and (in the face of adversity) acknowledges the continued resistance of women for control of their bodies.
+Ar’n’t I a Woman! has been created to highlight the lost histories of enslaved women and honour those women who used their strength and ingenuity to survive adversity and oppression.
+Drawing parallels with issues facing women today, Karen celebrates this ingenuity and vitality and acknowledges the continued resistance of women for control of their bodies.

 In this special, day-long workshop participants will explore themes of colonial history, reproduction, enslavement and resistance in Karen’s exhibition Ar’n’t I a Woman!.
 Karen will demonstrate techniques in screen-printing and embellishment before participants design their own stencils, screen-print onto hessian, and embellish with gold thread, gold beads and cowrie shells, inspired by Karen’s work.